-Military and veteran students at the University of Maryland’s Robert H. Smith School of Business have an opportunity to access one of the best business school educations in the world.
+Military and veteran students at the University of Maryland’s Robert H. Smith School of Business are receiving one of the best business school educations in the world.
 From our world-class faculty and research to our veteran community, no school can provide the value-add that Smith offers.
 In fact, Maryland is one of only 15 Centers of Excellence for Veteran Student Success in the nation.
 We are a military-friendly school that offers many benefits, including financial assistance, partnerships and programming - all with the goal of helping you seamlessly make the transition to a civilian career.

-The Smith School's military and veteran initiative is led by Mike Connolly.
-As director of military and veteran affairs, Connolly serves as a one-stop resource for military and veteran students during their entire association with Smith.
-As a student moves from curious prospect to current student to working alum, he is there as a resource, confidant and concierge for anything a military-affiliated student may need.
-Connolly served two tours in Iraq in the United States Army National Guard, and holds bachelor’s and master’s degrees in political science and government.
+The Smith School's military and veteran initiative is led by Carl Comasco.
+As Director of Military and Veteran Affairs, Carl serves as a one-stop resource for military and veteran students during their entire association with Smith.
+As students move from curious prospects, to matriculated class members, to working alumni, he is there as a resource for anything a military-affiliated student may need.
+Additionally, Carl serves as a U.S. Navy Reserve Officer.
+While on active duty, he completed tours as a Nuclear Surface Warfare Officer in a Guided Missile Destroyer, a Nimitz Class Aircraft Carrier, and as an Admiral’s Aide in Washington, D.C.
 He is personally available to guide you through the on-boarding process and beyond, and can be reached directly at 301-405-9506 or firstname.lastname@example.org.

-- Dedicated point of contact for guidance and help for mil/ vet students, through their entire association with Smith.
+- A dedicated point of contact for guidance and help for military/veteran students, through their entire association with Smith

 - Veteran-centered programming